SainsburyWellcomeCentre/crabs-exploration/guides/DetectAndTrackHPC.md

     - The `CKPT_PATH` variable, which is the path to the trained detector model.
     - The `VIDEOS_DIR` variable, which defines the path to the videos directory.
     - The `VIDEO_FILENAME` variable, which allows us to define a wildcard expression to select a subset of videos in the directory.
 See the examples in the bash script comments for the syntax.
     - Remember that the number of videos to run inference on needs to match the number of jobs in the array.
-To change the number of jobs in the array job, edit the line that start with `#SBATCH --array=0-n%m`.
-That command specifies to run `n` separate jobs, but not more than `m` at a time.
+To change the number of jobs in the array job, edit the line that starts with `#SBATCH --array=0-n%m` and set `n` to the total number of jobs minus 1.
+The variable `m` refers to the number of jobs that can be run at a time.

     Less frequently, one may need to edit: